-What you must pay when Services that are covered for you you get these services Supervised Exercise Therapy (SET) \$0 copay for each Medicarecovered supervised exercise SET is covered for members who have symptomatic therapy visit. peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.
-If you receive additional services, cost sharing for Up to 36 sessions over a 12-week period are covered if the those services may apply.
-SET program requirements are met.
-The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office • Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider. \$40 copay for each Telemedicine telemedicine visit.
+Supervised Exercise Therapy (SET)

+SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.

+Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.

+The SET program must:

+- Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication - Be conducted in a hospital outpatient setting or a physician's office

+\$0 copay for each Medicarecovered supervised exercise therapy visit.

+Supervised Exercise Therapy (SET) (continued)

+- Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD - Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques

+SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.

+Telemedicine\

 Now you can see a doctor where and when it's convenient for you.
 The telemedicine benefit allows you to have an online video visit with a provider using a smartphone, tablet, or computer 24/7/365.
 Appointments must be scheduled ahead for behavioral health visits.
 Prescriptions can be prescribed when deemed medically appropriate.

+There is no coinsurance, copayment, or deductible for the telemedicine visit.